-While using Steam in SSD’s, some users complain about a common error called ‘Disk write error’.
-It usually occurs when you are installing or updating a game in Steam.
-To resolve this error, we provide you with some troubleshooting steps here in this article.
-Most of these steps are simple and only involve minor tweaks within the Steam settings.
+While using Steam in SSDs, some users complain about a common error called ‘Disk write error’.
+It usually occurs when you are installing or updating a game on Steam.
+In this article, we will help you to fix the steam disk write error.

 Simply changing the download location will help you resolve the issue in some cases.
 To change the location, you can follow the steps below.

-- Click on Settings in the upper left corner in Steam
+- Click on Settings in the upper left corner of the Steam

 - Click on Downloads and select Download Region

-- Select a different region and restart Steam
+- Select a different region and restart the Steam

-If changing the download location doesn’t work, you can try clearing download cache within Settings.
+If changing the download location doesn’t work, you can try clearing the download cache within Settings.